vpaeder/telinkpp/README.md

 # Usage of C++ classes
 For details on class methods and features, see documentation in doc folder.

 When building a project that requires `telinkpp`, remember to add it to the list of dependencies.
+Header files are installed in the subdirectory `telinkpp` of the *include* folder.

 # Usage of example program
 ` $ sudo ./telink_test <device_MAC_address> <device_name> <device_password>`